baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 ## So, what exactly is Forms9Patch?

-Simply stated, Forms9Patch is three core elements, five layouts, three buttons, six pop-ups, and some extensions and services.
+Simply stated, Forms9Patch is three core elements from which five layouts, three buttons, six pop-ups are built upon.
+And, to make your life easier, some extensions, effects, and services are added.
 The three core elements are:

- - `Forms9Patch.ImageSource`: a free to use derivative of `Xamarin.Forms.ImageSource` to support multi-device / multi-density image management from Embedded Resources
+ - `Forms9Patch.ImageSource`: a free to use derivative of `Xamarin.Forms.ImageSource` to support multi-device / multi-density image management from Embedded Resources.
- - `Forms9Patch.Image`: an enhanced implementation of `Xamarin.Forms.Image` with border (outline), shadow, patch scaling, tiling, and tinting support **_plus_** support of SVG images
+ - `Forms9Patch.Image`: an enhanced implementation of `Xamarin.Forms.Image` with border (outline) and shadow properties  **_plus_** support of SVG vector images.
+Raster images (.png, .jpg, .bmp) images also have patch scaling, tiling, and tinting support.
- - `Forms9Patch.Label`: an enhanced implementation of `Xamarin.Forms.Label` for easy access to single-point-of-use custom fonts, auto-fitting, and text formatting via markup tags
+ - `Forms9Patch.Label`: an enhanced implementation of `Xamarin.Forms.Label` for easy access to single-point-of-use custom fonts, auto-fitting, and text formatting via markup tags.

-Next, it is derivative of the five `Xamarin.Forms.Layout` subclasses that applies the enhancements from `Forms9Patch.Image` (patch-scaling, tiling, tinting, borders, and shadows) to the layouts' background.
+Forms9Patch's five layouts are derivatives of the five `Xamarin.Forms.Layout` subclasses - enhanced with the ability to use a `Forms9Patch.Image` as a background.

  - `Forms9Patch.Frame`
  - `Forms9Patch.AbsoluteLayout`